EGR304-2025-F-105/Team105.github.io/docs/03-User-Needs-and Benchmarking.md

 ## Voice of the Customer (VOC)

 For VOC, each individual choose seperately on which topic they wanted to research.
 In total, the group found 6 products that match the 4 categories.
+This a test.

 **Keith VOC**